vmware-archive/bookdocker/README.md

 ### Bookdocker is Slow on Mac

 On large books, bookdocker is slow enough to become unusable on Mac machines.
 To mitigate this issue, you can do the following:
 - Watch a single repository at a time.
-For example, run `bookdocker watch my-content-repo`.
+For example, run `bookdocker watch MY-CONTENT-REPO`.
 - Watch small books that bind few content repos.

 ## License